achilleas-k/cns-2020/slides.md

 Example of a _collaboration fest_: dissected R scripts of a researcher in ecology.
 Started a reproducible, documented and open-source R-package along with its website, automatically built using continuous integration: https://cesco-lab.github.io/Vigie-Chiro_scripts/

-Description:
-## Session type (Lecture or Lightning Talk)
-Lecture

-## Session length (20-40 min, 10 min for a lightning talk)
-30 min

-## Expected prior knowledge / intended audience
-No prior knowledge expected.
-Example will be about building documentation for R software but any developper, using any programming language may be interested in the method adopted.

-## Speaker bio

-## Links to code / slides / material for the talk (optional)
-I wrote a blog post in French about what I am planning to present: https://thinkr.fr/transformer-plusieurs-scripts-eparpilles-en-beau-package-r/
-This topic is also related to another blog post: https://rtask.thinkr.fr/when-development-starts-with-documentation/

-## Links to previous talks by the speaker
-Talks about R are in my Github repository: https://github.com/statnmap/prez/.
-The ",README", lists talks that have a live recorded video.
-As a researcher, I also gave multiple talks about marine science, modelling and other topics related to my research.
 ---

 #### A community-driven approach towards open innovation for research communication